ncatlab/nlab-content/pages/747.md

   U \simeq \int^{[k] \in \Delta} \Delta^k \cdot U_k
 $$

-and this expression remains valid when we perform the coend only over injective maps in $\Delta$ and reading $U_k$ as the non-degenerate $k$-cells in $U$.
-This is what we shall mean by this notation in the following.
+and this expression remains valid when we perform the coend only over injective maps in $\Delta$ and reading $U_k$ as the non-degenerate $k$-cells in $U$ (by what is for instance lemma 3.1.4 in Hovey _Model categories_ ).
+This is what we shall mean, somewhat abusively, by this notation in the following.

 Then we have